apnavp/Visualization-for-Bike-Sharing-Dataset-and-default-of-credit-card-clients-Data-Set/README.md

 ## Links:
 more on matplot lib on: https://matplotlib.org <br>
-more on seaborn on: https://seaborn.pydata.org more on using jupyter notebook: https://jupyter.org
+more on seaborn on: https://seaborn.pydata.org <br>
+more on using jupyter notebook: https://jupyter.org